Last Updated: March 5, 2021

 This is especially helpful if you want to check out a brand, or a website (especially ecommerce sites) to avoid any online frauds.
 There are many tools you can use to find information about a specific website – here’s an example of an NSlookup online tool.

 Usually, you don’t have to worry about DNS servers.
-Your ISP runs their own, and your router acts as a gateway between your device and the DNS server.
+Your ISP runs its own, and your router acts as a gateway between your device and the DNS server.
 So once you search for a website, the ISP’s DNS server finds out where its resources are located – like pictures, videos, text, etc. That’s how sites appear on your screen.

 If you are wondering what DNS server your device uses, and who owns it – you can check its DNS via the What is my DNS server website.